-September 8, 2021 Update: There are approximately 4.1 billion gallons of drinking water in the Bull Run Reservoirs.
-This, along with groundwater and other available augmentation and contingency recourses, is anticipated to provide enough water to meet our customer’s needs.
+September 15, 2022 Update: There are approximately 3.4 billion gallons of drinking water in the Bull Run Reservoirs.
+This, along with available augmentation and contingency recourses, is anticipated to provide enough water to meet our customer’s needs.

-The graph below shows the usable storage in the Bull Run reservoirs for 2021 (blue) compared to the average level (green) and levels from 2015 (yellow), recent supply-stressing summer, and 2020 (red).
+The graph below shows the usable storage in the Bull Run reservoirs for 2022 (red) compared to the average level (green) and levels from 2015 (yellow), a recent supply-stressing summer, and 2020 (black).

 Questions about Portland's drinking water supply planning

 Is there enough water to get through the summer?